 At Sciences Po, we believe that financial barriers should never get in the way of education.
 Tuition fees are relatively lower than other world-class universities because of our proactive social policy to be an open and inclusive university.
 Please note: the following tuition rates are for the 2019-2020 academic year.More

 Sciences Po is proud to be one of the eight founding members of the Paris Peace Forum, a global platform for governance projects spearheaded by President Emmanuel Macron (FR).
-For its second edition, taking place on 11, 12 and 13 November 2019, over 30 Heads of State and Government will be joined by numerous leaders of international organisations, companies and various actors of civil society to discuss and debate global governance solutions.
-150 students of the Paris School of International Affairs are volunteering at the event.More
+For its second edition which took place on 11, 12 and 13 November 2019, over 30 Heads of State and Government were joined by numerous leaders of international organisations, companies and various actors of civil society to discuss and debate global governance solutions.
+150 students of the Paris School of International Affairs volunteered at the event.More

 Energetic.
 Supportive.
 Eccentric.
 Intellectual.
 Non-traditional.
 Witty.
 Brilliant.
 Passionate.
 When colleagues and alumni are asked to describe the late Dean Emeritus Peter J. Awn of the Columbia University School of General Studies, adjectives begin to flow.
 As of September 2019, his name will adorn the state-of-the-art library of our Reims campus.More

 Our colleague and friend, anthropologist Fariba Adelkhah, was arrested in Iran in early June 2019.
 A specialist in Iranian sociology, Adelkhah has been Director of Research at Sciences Po’s Centre for International Research (CERI) since 1993.
 Despite continued efforts on the part of this institution and the French authorities, Fariba Adelkhah remains in incarceration today.More